pragma-/Plang/README.md

 ##### Nil
      Nil ::= "Nil"

 The `Nil` type signifies that there is no value.
-All logical comparisons against `Nil` produce `Nil`.

 #### Casting
 Plang does not allow implicit conversion between types.
 You must cast a value to explicitly